cjphillips4/CS400/README.md

 # CS400
-This repository holds the code for my contributions to several group projects from CS400.
+This branch holds our groups Hash Table project.
+This project allows users to navigate through a movie catalogue and allows users to find them based on several search factors.
+I created the front end interface for this project.